jimstorch/DGGen/README.md

 # DGGen

 DGGen is a program written in Python to generate characters for the pen-and-paper roleplaying game Delta Green from Arc Dream Publishing.
 It follows the character creations rules included in Delta Green:Need to Know and the Delta Green Agent's Handbook.
-The Python Libraries PyPDF2 and ReportLab are required.
+The Python libraries PyPDF2 and ReportLab are required.
 Characters are created one-per-page into a PDF.
 The second-page of the character sheet is included as the final page in the PDF.
 By default, forty characters of alternating genders are created in each of the following professions:

 * Anthropologist
 * Business Executive